pu2clr/SI4735/examples/README.md

 [This folder](https://github.com/pu2clr/SI4735/tree/master/examples) and subfolders have more than 60 examples that might help you to use the Si4735 Arduino Library in your project.
 Please, use the comments in each sketch as a guide.

-If you find some error or problem during your implementation, please let me know.
+If you find an error or problem during your implementation, please let me know.

 ### IMPORTANT

 __This project is about a library to control the SI47XX devices and the focus of this project is the "PU2CLR Si4735 Arduino Library" and its functionalities.
 Please, don't ask the author of this project to assist you with displays, encoders, buttons or something else out of the "PU2CLR SI4735 Arduino Library" scope.
 Thanks.__

 #### Use the following groups to guide you in your projects:

 * __Facebook__ group called [__Si47XX for Radio Experimenters__](https://www.facebook.com/groups/532613604253401/).
 The purpose is exchanging experiences with projects based on Silicon Labs  SI47XX IC family.
 * __group.io__ [SI47XX for hobbyists](https://groups.io/g/si47xx).
 This group is formed by people with experience in electronics and firmware development.

 __THE CIRCUIT DESIGNS BUILT BY THE AUTHOR ARE NOT INTEND TO BE A FINAL PRODUCT.
 SOME IMPORTANT ASPECTS AND DETAILS OF A GOOD RECEIVER WERE OMITTED HERE.
 THE CIRCUITS IN THESE EXAMPLES ARE A PROOF OF CONCEPT OF THE LIBRARY AND ITS FEATURES.
 IMPORTANT CONSIDERATIONS FOR PRODUCTION PRODUCTS SUCH AS BAND PASS FILTERS, ESD PROTECTION, AND USER INTERFACE DESIGN ARE NOT THE FOCUS OF THESE EXAMPLES__.